cjogles/cjogles/README.md

 ### Hey 👋, I'm Jackson Ogles!
-I'm a Software Engineer from Salt Lake City, Ut.
+I'm a Software Engineer from Salt Lake City, UT.
 I have a psychology background and after working in child welfare casework for some time I found out just how fun computer science is!
 I attended Lambda School's 1 year software engineering training program and I haven't looked back!
 Web development is just too much fun!

 ### Connect with me: